fusion809/fusion809.github.io-old2/_posts/2016-01-12-comparison-of-text-editors.md

 ---
 layout: post
-title:  "A Comparison of Text Editors on Manjaro and Sabayon Linux"
+title:  "A Comparison of Text Editors and IDEs on Manjaro and Sabayon Linux"
 date:   2016-01-12 +1000
 categories: comparisons, text-editors
 redirect_from: